fpsom/elixir-ml-biostats-hackathon/ML-Lesson-Design.md

 2. Be able to choose one or more appropriate ML methods (taught in the course) for the research question / dataset in question
 3. For each appropriate ML method, being able to identify the optimal parameter set (hyperparameter optimization)
     - _Internal Note_: Also define what is hyperpatameter optimization
+4. Grasp the issue of bias and variance in ML and how ML design choices influence this balance
+5. Explain the problem of data imbalance and how to solve it properly

 ### Episode 4: **Optimizing the features**